rust-lang/rust/doc/tutorial.md

 numbers.push(4);
 numbers.push(5);

-// The type of a unique vector is written as ~[int] let more_numbers: ~[int] = numbers;
+// The type of a unique vector is written as ~[Type] let more_numbers: ~[int] = numbers;

 // The original `numbers` value can no longer be used, due to move semantics.